themue/site.themue.dev/content/post/2022-highland-park-spirit-of-the-bear.md

 The finish of this whisky is only medium long but warm.
 It is pleasant without being scratchy and pleases with slightly smoky notes.

-It's not a special Highland Park, I've had and still have better ones in my collection.
+It's not a special **Highland Park**, I've had and still have better ones in my collection.
 But at this price, it's okay.
 It scores **61/100** points in my rating.